mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/platform-security.md

 ## 1 How Does the Mendix Platform Manage My Identities?

 As part of the Mendix Cloud, Mendix provides a user management and provisioning service called MxID.
 Because it is built on the Mendix Platform, MxID inherits all the security measures from the platform.
-MxID provides an administration portal for the management of user access and authentication.
+MxID also provides an administration portal for the management of user access and authentication.

 ## 2 How Can I Administer My Company Within the Mendix Platform?